-- All applicants must be able to demonstrate a positive benefit to the Knox community. - Each individual Council grant procedure will specify the application process.
+- 6.3.1 All applicants must be able to demonstrate a positive benefit to the Knox community. - 6.3.2 Council grant procedure/ guidelines will specify the application process.

 6.4 Record keeping

 All Council grant program records will be managed through Council's Smarty Grants portal.
 This system aims to track interactions between Council and each unique grant applicant.